Research in BRAINSTRUC

 BRAINSTRUC also has an important mission to significantly push the frontiers globally within structural biology and in particular to train young scientists to continue the strong tradition for excellence in Danish structural biology.
 BRAINSTRUC will allow its members to take maximum advantage of nearby world-class research infrastructure (ESS, MAX IV, eXFEL).
 A close interplay with staff at these new and developing facilities promises to increase mutual benefits and hence overall value of the large investments in the region.

-BRAINSTRUC is a Lundbeck Foundation initiative on integrative structural biology funded by a 3+2 year grant.
+BRAINSTRUC was a Lundbeck Foundation initiative on integrative structural biology funded by a 5 year grant.